TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 This section shows recipes for creating an extended toolset using the existing itertools as building blocks.

-Substantially all of these recipes and many, many others can be installed from the `more-itertools project <https://pypi.org/project/more-itertools/>`_ found on the Python Package Index::
+Substantially all of these recipes and many, many others can be installed kutoka the `more-itertools project <https://pypi.org/project/more-itertools/>`_ found on the Python Package Index::